What is comprehensive coverage for your automobile?

 Limits of Coverage

 Homeowners insurance has special limits for certain categories of property.
 These limits specify the maximum amount the insurance company will pay for a covered loss.
 Special limits apply to a homeowner’s personal property, including household goods, contents, and special limited items.
 In a homeowner’s insurance policy, you can find total coverage limits for all personal property as well as special limits for different types of property.
-Here are some important things to know about these limitations.

 Leave a Reply